In this paper we look at the options for extracting further value from renewable energy projects that are nearing their planned end of life.

 Download our exclusive paper, which lays out how investors and owners can take advantage of lifetime extension opportunities.

-At DNV GL we regularly publish papers, articles, blogs and reports for the finance community.
+At DNV we regularly publish papers, articles, blogs and reports for the finance community.
 Our goal is to enable you to better understand factors that determine the risks of investing in renewable energy projects.
 So you can make the right investment choices to match your risk profile.
 Check the new 'Investing in Energy' section on our website to learn about our added value.